Depression Treatment Without Medication: Support For Mental Health Conditions

 Some people make mindfulness a part of their daily routine.
 You can make your mindfulness practice a sacred time of the day and set apart time to relax and enjoy the moment, free of worries and stress.
 Often, the key to meditation is to relax and stay in the present moment.
 If you notice your mind wandering, steer it back to the present moment.
 Focusing on your breathing while reminding yourself of this practice can be helpful.

-Tips for reducing depressive symptoms with mindfulness
+Tips for reducing symptoms of depression with mindfulness

 As mindfulness has been proven to reduce depressive symptoms, you might try the following tips to get the most benefit from the exercise.

-Try breathing exercises
+Try breathing exercises to reduce symptoms of depression

 You can monitor your heart rate by placing your thumb on the inside of your wrist and your index finger on the back.
 Apply a fair amount of pressure and adjust your thumb on the surface of your skin until you find your vein.
 When you are stressed, you might notice your pulse quicken.
 This response is your body's natural reaction to stressors in your outside environment.
 As you practice breathing exercises and focus on the present, you may notice your pulse slow down.